-Learn about how children are involved in human trafficking so that you can begin to study this issue, be a voice, and make a difference in ending it.
-Sandra Morgan, the Director of the Global Center for Women and Justice and Dave Stachowiak, one of the Center’s board members, discuss how children play a role in trafficking around the globe and what we can do to educate ourselves.
+Learn about how children are involved in human trafficking so that you can begin to study these issues, be a voice, and make a difference in ending it.
+Dr. Sandie Morgan and Dave Stachowiak discuss how children play a role in trafficking around the globe and what we can do to educate ourselves to better protect the youth.
 They go over the basic terms of what human trafficking is as well as what it looks like when youth are being exploited.

 - National Human Trafficking Hotline/Resource Center